ohinder/large-scale-LP-test-problems/README.md

 the multiperiod aspect of the problem or the issue of deciding where to build new warehouses.

-For the `create_large_instances.sh` we use 40000 commodities, 100 warehouses and 2000 stores.For context, Walmart has over 4000 stores in the United States, and the company has over 200 distribution centers [E].
+For the `create_large_instances.sh` we use 40000 commodities, 100 warehouses and 2000 stores.
+For context, Walmart has over 4000 stores in the United States, and the company has over 200 distribution centers [E].
 Moreover, the average Walmart store sells around 120,000 different products [D].

 ### Decision variables